instride-ch/pimcore-data-definitions/README.md

  - AssetsUrl -> Downloads an Asset from an Url and saves it to a multihref field
  - AssetUrl -> Downloads an Asset from an Url and saves it to a href field
- - Classificationstore -> Saves the data to a classificationstore field
  - DefaultValue -> Saves and Static-Value (definied in the UI) to the field
  - Href -> solves the connection from an ID to an actual Pimcore Objet
- - Localizedfield -> saves the data to the specific language field
  - MulitHref -> same as href, but for multihref fields

+## Setter
+A Setter sets the data to the object as it would be needed.

  - Objectbrick -> saves the data to an objectbrick
+ - Localizedfield -> saves the data to the specific language field
+ - Classificationstore -> Saves the data to a classificationstore field
+ - Fieldcollection -> Saves the data to a fieldcollection

 This probably doesn't satisfy your needs.
 But you can also write your own Interpreters.
 You just need to create a new class within the "ImportDefinitions\Model\Interpreter" namespace and call